lessonomicon/safetynomicon/README.md

   </div>
   <div class="col-8" markdown="1">

-This tutorial is a short introduction to digital safety for researchers.
+This tutorial is a short introduction to digital safety for researchers based in part on [[Smalls2021](b:Smalls2021)].
 All of the material is available under [open licenses](./LICENSE.md), and contributions through our [GitHub repository][repo] are welcome.
 All contributors are required to respect our [Code of Conduct](./CODE_OF_CONDUCT.md).